 The frets have been in place since my last refret of (hold onto your hat-) 1972!
 I scored some ‘invincible’ Gibson bass fret wire, and it’s still sitting there atop my rosewood.
 I have to grind and polish the frets every 2 – 5 years.
 I suspect that one of the reasons the frets have lasted as long as they have is that I use extremely light gauge strings.

 The string gauges are: E or 1st 009 / B or 2nd 010 / G or 3rd 013 / D or 4th 026 / A or 5th 036 / E or 6th 046.
-I get my strings from D’Addario.
-[Note: I find these particular gauges the right ones for this guitar - I use different string combinations for different instruments.]
+[Note: I find these particular gauges the right ones for this guitar – I use different string combinations for different instruments.]

 The pickups: The neck pickup is a 1969 Gibson Humbucker (installed in ’69 at the Barney Kessel Guitar Shop in L.A.)
-The middle pickup is a DiMarzio Stacked Humbucker, in since c.
-1979.
+The middle pickup is a Zexcoil SV-5 (noise-cancelling), in since 2014.
 I wouldn’t touch my bridge pickup for love nor money.
-It’s the original, and while it may not have the grounding of the humbuckers, boy can it scream!
+It’s the original, and while it may not have the grounding of the other two, boy can it scream!
 Serious Fender treble.